Vyral/base-template/_posts/2021-05-05-a-simple-way-to-make-your-offers-stand-out.md

 ---
 {% include youtube.html %}

-<center><em>Here’s a quick tip to help you present offers in a more personal way.</em></center>
+<center><em>Here&rsquo;s a quick tip to help you present offers in a more personal way.</em></center>

-&nbsp;
+<center>&nbsp;</center>

-I get asked about how to present offers all the time.
+&nbsp; I get asked about how to present offers all the time.
 Because I deal with both buyers and sellers, the most common way I see offers presented is through an email with an attached offer and no narrative.

 {% include pullquote.html %}